Raku/ake/README.md

 }
 ```

-Then you will be able to run `sake` from the same directory
+Then you will be able to run `ake` from the same directory
-(e.g. `sake morning`).
+(e.g. `ake morning`).

 ### License

-Sake is available under Artistic License 2.0.
+Ake is available under Artistic License 2.0.